lextoumbourou/notes/notes/permanent/function.md

 Let $f : \mathbb{R} \rightarrow \mathbb{R}$, ${f(\text{x}) = (x - 32) \times \frac{5}{9}}$

 In programming languages, it's common to express a functions' input and output values using a type system.
-Some languages do type-checking on the compilation, others at run time.
-Even the latter usually has a type-system to allow for documentation and linting.

 Below is an example of the function $f$ in Python.
 It takes an input $x$ as a `float` and returns a `float`, described using the notation `-> float`.